Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Algorithm and Theoretical Results

 This is parallel to the term $\I^{\textrm{seeds}}_b$ above, but with the full data instead of a bootstrap subsample.
 Thus, the bootstrap estimator above can be viewed as approximately the MI from random seeds plus an additional term capturing variability in the dataset.
-In the experiments, we will see that the latter is substantially smaller than the former.
-In this way, $\I_b(\xt,\data) \approx \I^{\textrm{deep ensemble}}$.
-This link gives a new frequentist motivation for deep ensembles.
+In the experiments, we will see that the latter is often smaller than the former.
+In this way, $\I_b(\xt,\data) \approx \I^{\textrm{deep ensemble}}.$ This link gives a new frequentist motivation for deep ensembles.
+More precisely, since Sec.~\ref{sec:bootstrap_estimator} proved that the bootstrap estimator is asymptotically correct for the true Bayesian target, the above relation indicates how deep ensembles succeed in capturing the Bayesian MI.